PN532 NFC RFID Module Features

 Step 2: Library

-Download the library Zip file here.
-Unzip the file and copy the folders to Arduino installation section (Libraries section).
+Download the library Zip files here and here.
+Unzip the files and copy the folders to Arduino installation section (Libraries section).

 Note